mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - smaller - implementing or changing code constructs to enact or change GDPs -->

-## Evolution of Design

-### Description of Phases
+## Exploring the evolution of learning design via description of tensions in activity in each phase

 As outlined in the table above I carried out four stages of workshops and development with home educator families.
-I will outline decisions behind the design activities at key stage of activity  - AND INCLUDE TENSIONS IN EACH STAGE.
+I will outline decisions behind the design activities at key stage of activity

-**Table of Tensions & resolutions of 3M design - **
-https://docs.google.com/document/d/1DRgpgIUfq5XIktYy-lX4WlviUDnffNc0v8SOeLGgHho/edit
+AND INCLUDE TENSIONS IN EACH STAGE.
+NOTE - this section contributes to an evolving table **Matrix of 3M Game Making Model - Pedagogical Features explored through Tensions and Resolutions**

+INCLUDE TABLE AS SEPARATE ATTACHMENT IT IS ONLINE HERE https://docs.google.com/document/d/1DRgpgIUfq5XIktYy-lX4WlviUDnffNc0v8SOeLGgHho/edit

 <!-- 3 foci and 3M element compared - save for the conclusion/ discussion?
 https://docs.google.com/document/d/1FIPn2dEB2aCKZi5z05j69cnHgpGNXFh1_SPV6h5l12g/edit#heading=h.kci0lnvn7f60 -->

-#### Phase One
+### Phase one - an exploratory series of  game making sessions

 <!-- NOTE - The evolution involves phases and then tension - what and how to cover both?  -->
 <!-- This phase took place before the official start of this research and relevant ethics application.
 As such,  -->